lekhrajdinkar/solution-engineer/01_aws/08_Analytics/02_Redshift_OLAP.md

 ## 1. Intro
 - **OLAP** (online **analytic** processing) database
 - **data warehousing**
+- **Redshift's internal storage** :point_left:
+  - does NOT have "tiers" of storage classes like Amazon S3
 - load PB of data and perform query/analysis
 - like athena, Integrated with **aws:glue** (crawler > catalog)
 - analytic query **result** goes to: